Have you ever felt lost, discouraged or stressed about work?

 The first thing I do in the morning is going running with my dog, then I continue to do some strength exercises and stretching at home.
 This one-hour morning workout helps me focus the rest of the day.
 My mind is clearer, my body feels great and I am overall more active and positive.

 Don’t worry if you are not used to doing sport.
-They say that after doing something repeatedly for a month it becomes a natural habit.
+They say that after doing something repeatedly for a month or two, it becomes a natural habit.
 It may be a bit hard at the beginning.
 You may want to start with moderate exercises and progress little by little.
 You can also stick to yoga or pilates.
 There is a sport for every kind of person.
-Just remember to be constant for about 30 days.
-After a month, your body will ask for it.
+Just remember to be constant for about 30-60 days.
+After that time, your body will ask for it.
 You’ll see.

 In fact, I didn’t use to exercise every day in the past and, now that I’ve been doing it for months, the days I don’t exercise in the morning I feel something is missing…as though I hadn’t brushed my teeth, you know? it’s so integrated into my daily routine that I feel incomplete when I don’t do it.